dask/dask/docs/source/locality.rst

 *Data movement often needlessly limits performance.*

-This is especially true for analytic computations.  ``Distributed`` minimizes data movement when possible and enables the user to take control when necessary.
+This is especially true for analytic computations.
+Dask.distributed minimizes data movement when possible and enables the user to take control when necessary.
 This document describes current scheduling policies and user API around data locality.